+To tackle some of these issues, organizations develop an AI-based system for healthcare.
 In the next section, we discuss possible blockchain use cases in healthcare and take a look at the key pros and cons of enhancing medical software with blockchain features.

 One of the defining characteristics of medical records is their high level of privacy.
 Data stored in healthcare applications is extremely sensitive, so it must be carefully protected from unauthorized access.

 There are two key types of unauthorized access: